rustom-ichhaporia/spotify-visualizer/README.md

 # spotify-visualizer
 Spotify playlist feature visualizer created using Spotify API wrapper and interface.
+A CLI wrapper will be made available soon.